ronen567/just-the-docs/docs/optimizations.md

 So this may be taken as a thumb rule for the effect of momentum in a constant gradient toplology.
 Plugging the typical \\(\beta=0.9\\) to the equation above, the update size of the momentum algorithm is 10 times larger than the plain Gradient Descent.

+### Notes on Momentum Performance

+Next chapter demonstrates Momentum over 3 test cases: Moderate slop, a steeper slope and a high gradient slope.
+The more slope became steeper, the poorer Momentum behavior became.
+The combination of a large learning rate with a large slope may result in an unstable response, or even chaotic as presented in the demo plots which follow.
+The adaptive learning rate algorithm perform a much better response for such scenarios.

-for whoever is interested in the proof for the ubove listed constat update rate formula - here it is:
+**for whoever is interested in the proof for the ubove listed constat update rate formula - here it is:**

 We assume \\(\triangledown f(w_t)\\) is the same for all t.
 Let's follow the update steps from the first iteration on: